 }

-• This code illustrates how you can leverage the @BeforeMethod and @AfterMethod to leverage WebDriver object creation and deletion.
+This code illustrates how you can leverage the @BeforeMethod and @AfterMethodto leverage WebDriver object creation and deletion.

-• Every Test Case class file extends the Above BaseTest Class file, so all the methods in the BaseTest class file are visible and applicable to extending classes(TestCases) and eventually you don’t need to provide any extra code at your TestCase level to manage the WebDriver creation and deletion.
-You just have to focus on Test methods creation on TestCases.java file.
+Every Test Case class file extends the Above BaseTest Class file, so all the methods in the BaseTest class file are visible and applicable to extending classes(TestCases) and eventually you don’t need to provide any extra code at your TestCase level to manage the WebDriver creation and deletion.
+You just have to focus on Test methods creation on the TestCases.java file.

-1. Add a BasePO Class under the pageobject package.
+4. Add a BasePO Class under the pageobject package.

-2. Below code is responsible to initialize the web elements:
+5. Below code is responsible to initialize the web elements:

 private void initElements() {